buttahtoast/helmize/hugo/content/documentation/configuration/conditions.md

 **Type** `boolean`

-Reverses the [filter](#filter) configuration so that only values given with the filter are accepted.
+Reverses the [filter](#filter) configuration so that only values given with the filter are not accepted.

 ---